mhayashi1120/auto-highlight-symbol-mode/README.md

 auto-highlight-symbol-mode 1.51
 ===============================

-a minor mode for emacs.   automatic highlighting current symbol like [eclipse](http://www.eclipse.org) IDE.
+A minor mode for emacs.
+Automatic highlighting current symbol like [eclipse](http://www.eclipse.org) IDE.

 What's New in 1.5
 -----------------